Take Action Highlights

 MDEHR Ambassadors are individuals who are passionate about protecting everyone’s right to clean air, clean water and a healthy environment, and are committed to working with us to place such a right in Maryland’s state constitution.
 MDEHR Ambassadors will learn the history, use and legal and moral impact of such foundational rights and be trained to speak on behalf of the MDEHR about the need for this amendment to their friends and communities, which could include any groups you are affiliated with (civic groups, faith groups, hobby clubs, walking, fishing, biking, gardening, book groups, etc.).

-MDEHR is holding a Zoom orientation and training on Sunday, December 4 from 3:30pm-5:30pm.
+MDEHR is holding a Zoom orientation and training on Sunday, February 12 from 4pm-5:30pm.
 Sign up to join us!

 Do you value the fundamental human right to clean air, clean water, healthy soil, and a stable climate?
 Do you want to legally require our state and local government to protect our public natural resources, on behalf of current and future generations?
 Then join us in advocating to pass a constitutional amendment to protect the people’s right to a healthful environment in Maryland.